United settles suit over baggage handlers' stress injuries

 NEWARK, N.J.
-(AP) — United Airlines has reached a settlement with the U.S. Department of Labor over the working conditions for baggage handlers at Newark Liberty International Airport.
+(AP) — United Airlines has reached a settlement in a lawsuit over the working conditions for baggage handlers, the U.S. Department of Labor announced Tuesday.

-A lawsuit was filed after inspectors found baggage handlers too often were forced to lift heavy bags or perform other functions while leaning over, twisting or reaching overhead.
+The lawsuit was filed after inspectors found baggage handlers at Newark Liberty International Airport often were forced to lift heavy bags or perform other functions while leaning over, twisting or reaching overhead.

-The Labor Department says United baggage handlers reported more than 600 musculoskeletal injuries between 2011 and early 2015.
+The Labor Department said United baggage handlers reported more than 600 musculoskeletal injuries between 2011 and early 2015.

-As part of the settlement announced Tuesday, United has agreed to install conveyor belts on jet bridges so handlers won’t have to manually lift and lower gate-checked passenger luggage.
+Inspectors found that employees had to repeatedly bend over vertical posts to reach items on conveyor belts, manually load and unload gate-checked bags at passenger jet bridges and spend prolonged periods loading and unloading baggage in confined areas of planes’ cargo bays.

 Most Read Stories